 3. The snow still falls.
 Persistent.
 Silent.
 The cat sleeps in the chair.
 The tea is cold.
-Snow falls against the bare alder branches, atop the fragile tops of ferns.
+Snow falls against the bare alder branches.
+Atop the fragile tops of ferns.
 It dusts the wide boughs of cedar.
 The phone rings.
 I don’t answer.
 I let them leave messages.
 I let them talk into the machine.
-I let them wonder where I am, why I don’t answer.
+I let them wonder where I am.
+Why I don’t answer.
 I wander the rooms.
 I put wood in the fire.
 The school bus will come, but I’ll be late.
-I won’t make it to the end of the drive before my son hides in the bushes, before he runs down the trail to the maple tree, to the spot in the field where the deer once walked, the one with the broken leg.
+I won’t make it to the end of the drive before my son hides in the bushes.
+Before he runs down the trail to the maple tree, to the spot in the field where the deer once walked, the one with the broken leg.
 She hopped along slowly.
 It was fall and the leaves were orange and the cold crept around the edges of morning and evening.
-We wondered if we would see her again, her and her young bucks with the fuzzy spikes on their heads, her sons that walked slowly with her, through the grass and off into the alders, as they crashed loudly and slowly away.
+We wondered if we would see her again, her and her young bucks with the fuzzy spikes on their heads, her sons that walked slowly with her, through the grass and off into the alders.
+Crashed loudly and slowly away.
 My son jumps out from behind a bush but it doesn’t scare me.
-So many times he tries to scare me; early in the morning when I’m making coffee or just before bedtime as I brush my teeth.
+So many times he tries to scare me.
+Early in the morning when I’m making coffee or just before bedtime as I brush my teeth.

 4. I can’t remember the words of the song.
 The one I loved as a child.
 I get part of the tune and hum, mumble some words.
-It’s like this I think; the fading.
+It’s like this I think, the fading.
 I wanted a boy once.
 I kissed him on the back of the bus for hours.
 I kissed him under the dock.
 All summer long I desired his hands.
 Now I want to sit in the sun.
 Perhaps katydids will rasp or toward evening a chorus of frogs will start.
 I try to remember the words of the song.
 The walls of the house creak, the heater comes on.
 I am getting cold, my hands are stiff.
 The cat is silent as snow.
 It is accumulating.
 It isn’t summer at all.
 I can barely remember summer.
 The garden has wasted away.
 What are left are carrots and potatoes, most have rot in the middle.
 I tell my son to get potatoes for dinner.

-5. I have a dream I have hidden something; buried something.
+5. I have a dream I have hidden something.
+Buried something.
 Something I killed long ago.
 I try to forget this.
 But then they come.
-They knock on the door; they stumble about in the yard, shine flashlights.
+They knock on the door.
+They stumble about in the yard.
+Shine flashlights.
 It is always late at night.
-Sometimes it is raining, hard and persistent like it does, not this gentle snow but rain in sheets, rain like insanity, like a flooded river falling from the sky, savage and terrible.
+Sometimes, it is raining, hard and persistent like it does, not this gentle snow but rain in sheets.
+Rain like insanity.
+Rain like a flooded river falling from the sky.
+Savage and terrible.
 They dig and dig.
 I knock and knock on a door, but no one will open it.
 No one ever opens it.
 I pound on the door.
-Once there was a crack and a young man peeked out, smiled.
-Once I saw the wave of a hand, a woman as she shrugged her shoulders.
+Once, there was a crack and a young man peeked out, smiled.
+Once, I saw the wave of a hand, a woman shrugged her shoulders.

 (So it wasn’t really snowing today – what can I say – who dosen’t like snowy pictures in July)